nickminaev/handson/intro-to-kubernetes/README.md

 | `spec.selector` | Which Pods will be controlled? |
 | `spec.selector.matchLabels` | The labels of the Pods that should be matched |

-The above answers the question how the ReplicaSet replicates the Pods.
+The above refers to exactly which Pods should be controlled by it (i.e. via the labels).

 Finally, we continue to the ReplicaSet's own specification.
 We're already familiar with the following k8s required specifications: